Saturday, November 30, 2024

 Gero von Hoehm assembles a somewhat interesting piece that is maddeningly short.
 No quotations are taken from any of Miller's work, and the result feels like a filmed encyclopedia article.
 Footage is taken from earlier documentaries, and this made me want to seek those out instead.
 Henry Miller was a difficult man to get to "know" through the film medium, despite the interviews with his friends, biographer, and son as well as some infamous film adaptations of his infamous novels and life ("Tropic of Cancer," "Quiet Days in Clichy," and "Henry & June").

 Much like his book on writing, I started to see parallels between Miller's life and my own.
 I am very private about my upbringing and family life, but Miller kicked the doors of propriety open and wrote what he wanted, when he wanted (in addition to his fiction, his correspondence and letters were literally voluminous).
 It takes a great writer to bring that out in a reader; a desire to be silenced no more now that familial censors are no longer with us, wondering "what will everyone think?".
 This documentary tries, but ends up middling.
-It's interesting that some of the footage in the trailer below is not featured in the documentary, unless there is a longer version out there somewhere.
 Also known as "Henry Miller."

 Stats: